-Temazepam (Restoril) Addiction and Treatment
+Temazepam (Restoril) Abuse, Addiction, And Treatment Options

 Temazepam (Restoril) is one of the most commonly prescribed benzodiazepines in the United States that is used to treat short-term insomnia.
 Unfortunately, some individuals use temazepam for longer than prescribed and become dependent on it.

 Temazepam (Restoril) is one of the most commonly prescribed benzodiazepines in the United States that is used to treat short-term insomnia.
 Unfortunately, some individuals use temazepam for longer than prescribed and become dependent on it.
 This dependence ultimately leads to addiction.
-Getting into a medically supervised detox program followed by a stay at an inpatient rehab center is the best way treat an addiction to temazepam.
+Getting into a medically supervised detox program followed by a stay at an inpatient rehab center is the best way to treat addiction to temazepam.

 Benzodiazepine Abuse In The United States